tomhardman0/fullscreen-iframe-content/README.md

 # [Fullscreen iFrame Content](http://fullscreen-iframe.xyz/)

-Ensure's the full content of an iframe, rather than the iframe itself, fills the screen.
+Ensures the full content of an iframe, rather than the iframe itself, fills the screen.
 Great for background video using YouTube, Vimeo, etc.

 ## Implement